 Natural Exfoliation

-The plantain ash in African Black Soap contains natural alpha hydroxy acids (AHAs) that gently dissolve dead skin cells.
-This promotes cell turnover without the harshness of synthetic chemical exfoliants.
+The plantain ash contains natural alpha hydroxy acids (AHAs) that gently dissolve dead skin cells — promoting cell turnover without the harshness of synthetic exfoliants.

 Deep Cleansing Without Stripping